ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Sampling on a single time step is not representative of the true census.
 People might move houses, change names, have babies, or have loved ones die during the census leading to additional noise in the census not modeled here
 #.
 Our model will underestimate total census coverage as we are not including net overcounts for certain population segments
 #.
 Here we model a net undercount rather than modeling duplications and omissions separately.
 In reality, simulants are both duplicated and omitted within each race/age/sex group which leads to additional noise in the data
 #.
-There are multiple other factors that contribute to omission rate including: type of response (online, mail-in, etc.), tenure in a home, presence of non-citizen, state/geography and more [Elliot_2021]_.
+There are multiple other factors that contribute to omission rate including: tenure in a home, state/geography, and having a SSN (as a proxy for citizenship) [Elliot_2021]_.
 These are not currently included in our model
 #.
 There is some evidence that young children are missed in the post enumeration survey and therefore are missed more than accounted for here [OHare_2019]_
+#.
+It is assumed that race and age/sex are independent, do not have interaction, and combine additively

 For inspiration, here is the list of files that Census Bureau